go-lark/lark/README.md

   We do not guarantee all of the APIs work well with Lark, until we have tested it on Lark.
 - go-lark only supports Custom App.
 Marketplace App is not supported yet.
 - go-lark implements bot and messaging API, other APIs such as Lark Doc, Calendar and so so are not supported.
+- go-lark implements API in v3/v4 version* (official documents may also mention im/v1 version) and event with Schema 1.0.

 ### Switch to Lark Endpoints